Unitas $UP will be listed on MEXC Exchange Pair with UP/USDT on March 13th at 10:00 (UTC)

 Avoid social media hype or unverified claims

-New listings carry risk.
+New Token carry risk.
 Prices can move fast.
 Only trade what you can afford to lose.
 Know the project and the platform.

 The Unitas Listing on MEXC shows how new tokens come to market via exchanges.
-Listings give access and trading options but bring volatility and risk.
+This is give access and trading options but bring volatility and risk.
 Focus on official info, compare $UP with other tokens, and make choices based on your own risk and finances.

 This article is only for information.
 It is not financial, investment, legal, or tax advice.
-It does not recommend buying, selling, or holding Unitas ($UP) or any crypto.
-Listing details may change.
+It does not recommend buying, selling, or holding ($UP) or any crypto.
+Token details may change.
 Verify info from official sources and consult professionals.
 Crypto trading is risky and can lose all capital.

 Divya is a Crypto Exchange Listing Data Specialist with 3 years of experience in tracking and maintaining accurate information on newly listed tokens across global crypto exchanges.
 She specializes in documenting listing announcements, verifying token fundamentals, monitoring launch schedules, and updating exchange-specific listing changes with precision.